Leta-Kasahun/spring-boot-learning-hub/README.md

 Use @Entity, @Id, and JpaRepository.

-Practice with H2 database first, then MySQL or PostgreSQL.
+Practice with H2 database first, then PostgreSQL.

 Understand relationships (One-to-Many, Many-to-Many).